bmaunde/guidelines/erp-magento-integration-guide.md

 The metadata describes the object, action and systems in action.
 This should be constructued from the object names and actions listed in API Data Reference for the corresponding API

 #### Data
 The data node can either be an Object or an Array.
-This means that the API that is built to handle
+This means that you can one or more records for an object as needed ( with a single object sent as an object or a single entry in an array).
+As should be known already

 ### Response Construction